Articles, Games and more...

-Billy O’Callaghan is the author of My Coney Island Baby, which has been translated into eight languages.
+Billy O’Callaghan is the author of the critically acclaimed novel My Coney Island Baby, which has been translated into eight languages.
 His story 'The Boatman' was shortlisted for the Costa Short Story Award.
 He lives in Douglas, a village on the edge of Cork City.

 Brendan O'Carroll is an Irish writer, producer, comedian, actor, director and author.
 He is best known for playing Agnes Brown in Mrs Brown's Boys, which won the best sitcom BAFTA in 2012.
 He has written four films and nine comedy shows, including The Course (1995) and The Last Wedding (1999).
 He has also published seven novels, including The Mammy, The Scrapper and The Young Wan - a number of which have been translated into 12 languages.